-- 1 - 2 teaspoons freshly squeezed orange juice
+- 1 – 2 teaspoons freshly squeezed blood orange juice It's find to use plain orange juice, but the glaze will not be pink.

-- Beat the butter and sugar in an electric mixer until light and fluffy.
+- Beat the butter and 1¾ cups of the sugar in an electric mixer until light and fluffy.

 - Beat in the beaten eggs and the orange zest.

-- Add the flour and orange juice mixtures alternately to the butter, sugar and egg mixture in the electric mixer.
+- Add the flour mixture and orange juice mixture alternately to the butter, sugar and egg mixture in the electric mixer.
 I do this in about 2 additions each, beginning and ending with the flour.

 - Carefully pour the batter into your two prepared pans, dividing the mixture evenly and gently smoothing the tops.